A curious dynamical system in the plane: Introduction and Results

 \subsection{Related results.}

-We are not aware of any directly related results.
-Our original interest was sparked by a beautiful result of Bettin-Molteni-Sanna \cite{Bettin} who prove, among many other things, the following: pick some $x>1$, let $x_1 = 1$ and
+Our original interest was sparked by a beautiful result of Bettin-Molteni-Sanna \cite{Bettin} who prove, among many other things, the following: pick some $x \in \mathbb{R}$, let $x_1 = 1$ and

 This corresponds to taking the standard harmonic series $\sum 1/n$ and inserting signs in a greedy way to get as close as possible to $x$.
 It is easy to see that $|x_n - x| \leq 2/n$ for $n$ sufficiently large.
 Bettin-Molteni-Sanna \cite{Bettin} show the existence of subsequence that converge \textit{much} faster, even faster than a polynomial rate in $n$, for generic $x$.
 We discovered our system by looking at hypothetical two-dimensional analogues of this result.
-A number of (vaguely) philosophically related results come from the abstract theory of rearrangements of series in Banach spaces (see Kadets-Kadets \cite{banach}), for example the results of Calabi-Dvoretzky \cite{calabi} or Dvoretzky-Hanani \cite{dv}, however, these lack the greedy element and are still somewhat different in nature.
+A number of (vaguely) related results come from the abstract theory of rearrangements of series in Banach spaces (see Kadets-Kadets \cite{banach}), for example the results of Calabi-Dvoretzky \cite{calabi} or Dvoretzky-Hanani \cite{dv}.
+After completion of the project we learned that our results can be thought of as results in the area concerned with the \textit{dynamics of piecewise isometries}.
+Its setting is as follows: given a subset $X \subset \mathbb{R}^d$ and a finite partition $X = P_1 \cup P_2 \cup \dots P_r$, a map $T:X \rightarrow X$ is a piecewise isometry if is restriction to $P_i$ is an isometry for all $1 \leq i \leq r$.